 - Tintin in the Congo is one of the most infamous instance in Europe.
 Back in 1931, it was both a commercial and critical success within Belgium and the rest of Europe, spawning a franchise for decades to come.
 After World War II, it was widely criticized, even among Tintin fans, for its racist portrayal of the Congolese people, who are drawn to look like monkeys and are depicted as stupid and infantile.
-Likewise, the fact that the hero hunts lots of the wildlife is hard to enjoy now that many species of rhinoceros are critically endangered.
-Those who read it now do so chiefly as a historical relic of the colonial era.
+Likewise, the fact that the hero hunts lots of the local wildlife is hard to enjoy now that many species of said wildlife are critically endangered.
+The attitude towards hunting can be seen as Values Dissonance today, but the explicit racism goes far beyond that and has led to the book being removed from public libraries in Europe.
+Also, it doesn't help that the story is quite crude compared to the intricate plots of later Tintin albums.
+Hergé himself later came to regard the story (along with its predecessor Tintin in the Land of the Soviets) as an Old Shame, calling it "bourgeois" and "paternalistic".
+Those who read it now do so chiefly for completeness or as a historical relic of the colonial era.

 - Dreamwave's Transformers Generation One comics went though this hard.
 When they were first announced, they had 'superstar manga-like artist' Pat Lee doing both all the promotions and a whole lot of art.
 The cast was straight from the old cartoon, coming during a period of 80s revival that ate those characters up like popcorn.
 It was advertised as a superb comeback, and sure enough, Dreamwave's entire original miniseries cracked the top ten in sales charts, with most issues even making it to #1.
 The success spread to the Transformers Armada comic as well, making it one of the only non-G1 comics to achieve mainstream success.
 They followed up with Transformers: The War Within, probably the most influential series to ever have Optimus Prime on the cover.
 Packaging art and merchandise of the time switched to a Dreamwave-esque style, and many of the designs of the various series (particularly War Within) would be incorporated into the following Transformers Cybertron.